kaby76/Trash/readme.md

 what the syntax is supposed to be, and still...still using Yacc!

-Trash is a collection of command-line tools to support the analysis and editing of grammars, specifically for Antlr4.
+Trash is a collection of command-line tools to support the analysis and editing of grammars, currently and specifically for Antlr4.
 The toolkit can generate a parser for an Antlr4 grammar with target source code in C#, Java, JavaScript, Python3, C++, Go, or Dart.
 For the C# target, the toolkit can run the generated parser and display/grep/edit parse trees.